gsempe/gsempe.github.io/content/post/build-free-static-site.md

 ---
 ```

 Below the last line of the front matter, the one with the 3 dashes `---` this is where you add the content of the post.
 The format used is Markdown.
-Copy/paste the following block to see it in action... and give an appreciated credit!
+Copy/paste the following block to see it in action...
+And give an appreciated credit!

 ```markdown
 ## Welcome